What we're about

 We are a group of intersectional skeptics who think critically about social justice issues.

 Intersectionality - can be described as the study of intersections between forms or systems of oppression, domination, or discrimination and the counterpoint systems of power and privilege.
-The term was first used by lawyer and political writer/activist, Kimberle Crenshaw in 1989.
-It refers to how categories such as race, gender, class, sexual orientation, ability, and other ascribed identities interact on multiple and simultaneous levels contributing to systemic injustice and social inequality.
-Classical conceptualizations of oppression such as racism, sexism, homophobia, transphobia, and other belief-based bigotry, and the counterpart effects of privilege, power, and control, do not act independently of one another.
-They are interrelated.
+The term was coined by lawyer and political writer/activist, Kimberle Crenshaw in 1989.
+It refers to how ascribed identities such as race, gender, class, sexual orientation, ability, and others simultaneously overlap and interact on multiple levels contributing to systemic injustice and social inequality.
+Classical conceptualizations of oppression such as racism, sexism, homophobia, transphobia, and other belief-based bigotry, and the corollary effects of privilege, power, and control, do not operate independently of one another.